changjianchen/changjianchen.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am an assistant professor at Hunan University.
+I am an associate professor at Hunan University.
 I received my Ph.D. degree from <a href="http://www.tsinghua.edu.cn/publish/then/index.html">Tsinghua University</a>, advised by Prof. <a href="http://shixialiu.com/">Shixia Liu</a>.
 Before that, I received my B.S. in Electronic Engineering from <a href="https://www.ustc.edu.cn/">University of Science and Technology of China</a>.
 My research interest focuses on visual analytics and machine learning, especially visual analysis methods to improve training data quality.